 The jars preserve memories from the family archive, and also carry the pothos plants which have been clipped from the same mother plant.
 And although living apart, they grow steadily together still, with roots exposed as a reminder of their history.

-Take Flight, 2017, acrylic, ink, pyrogravure on found branches, and vinyl A site-specific installation dedicated to those who have found nourishment upon this fertile ground Collection of Newkirk Alumni Center, University of California, Irvine
+Take Flight, 2017, acrylic, ink, pyrogravure on found branches, and vinyl on interior stairwell A site-specific installation dedicated to those who have found nourishment upon this fertile ground Collection of Newkirk Alumni Center, University of California, Irvine

 Native to Orange County and adorned with UC Irvine’s blue and gold, the American yellow warbler, American goldfinch, and California scrub jay find shelter under a canopy of eucalyptus.
+Belonging to same class, but different families in the animal kingdom, these birds symbolize the university’s commitment to excellence through diversity.
 Thirty-three leaves loom overhead, representing the thirty-three species of eucalyptus that have taken root on anteater soil.
-The wingèd creatures gather around the nest, this ever-expanding place of incubation, nourishment, and growth.
+The wingèd creatures gather around the nest, an ever-expanding place of incubation, nourishment, and growth.

 The scrub jay perches, calling forth a mist that carries the names of our Lauds & Laurels recipients.
 The goldfinch observes knowingly.
 For years, she’s circled the campus and has borne witness to all has been accomplished here.
 The yellow warbler soars from Langson Library, a sanctuary wherein inspiration abounds and students spend countless hours in pursuit of the knowledge that will prepare them for their forthcoming journey.